mfuqua3/EntityFrameworkCore.Integrations.Marten/README.md

 ## Ongoing Development

-This project is a work-in-progress with an intended pre-release date of 17 July, 2023.
+This project is a work-in-progress.
 Star the repository to follow development.

 ## Design Goals